 The compile request will be queued, started and then completed.
 Once the compile has completed, you can click on the compiled jobs and gather any status info.

-Once the compile has completed successfully, go back to the main automation account blade and select the DSC Nodes icon.
-This is where you will choose what VM to apply the configuration to.
-Also notice that there is a new DSC Node Configuration item.
-This is what appears after you do a compile of you DSC Configuration.
+Once the compile has completed successfully, go back to the main automation account blade.

+Under Configuration Management, select the DSC node configurations.
+Notice that there is a new DSC Node Configuration item.
+This is what appears after you do a compile of your DSC Configuration.
 If you do not have a DSC Node Configuration item present, you will not be able to apply a configuration to a node.
 (You may need to refresh the browser at this point).

+Select the DSC Nodes icon.
+This is where you will choose what VM to apply the configuration to.

-In the DSC Nodes blade select Add Azure VM.
+In the DSC Nodes blade, select +Add Azure VM.

-In the Add Azure VMs blade, select the Virtual Machines link and pick the virtual machine that you want to apply the node configuration to.
-Select Ok on the Select VMs blade.
+In the Add Azure VMs blade, select the virtual machine that you want to apply the node configuration to.

+Click +Connect.

-Select the Registration link in the Add Azure VMs blade.
+On the Registration blade, enter the information shown in the table below.
 The information entered here is very important.
-Select Ok once you have finished the information entry.
+Select OK once you have finished the information entry.